Pelargonium: A. Zonal pelargoniums (Pelargonium × hortorum Bailey)

 These are known as zonal geraniums because many have zones or patterns in the center of the leaves, this is the contribution of the Pelargonium zonale parent.
 Common names include storksbill, fish or horseshoe geraniums.
 They are also referred to as Pelargonium × hortorum Bailey.
 Zonal pelargoniums are tetraploid, mostly derived from P. inquinans and P. zonale, together with P. scandens and P. frutetorum.

 Zonal pelargoniums are mostly bush-type plants with succulent stems grown for the beauty of their flowers, traditionally red, salmon, violet, white or pink.
 The scarlet colouring is attributed to the contribution of P. inquinans.
 Flowers may be double or single.
-They are the pelargoniums most often confused with genus Geranium, particularly in summer bedding arrangements.
+They are the pelargoniums most often confused with the genus Geranium, particularly in summer bedding arrangements.
 This incorrect nomenclature is widely used in horticulture, particularly in North America.

 Zonals include a variety of plant types along with genetic hybrids such as hybrid ivy-leaved varieties that display little or no ivy leaf characteristics (the Deacons varieties), or the Stellar varieties.
 Hybrid zonals are crosses between zonals and either a species or species-derived pelargonium.
 There are hundreds of zonal cultivars available for sale, and like other cultivars are sold in series such as 'Rocky Mountain', each of which is named after its predominant colour, e.g. 'Rocky Mountain Orange', 'White', 'Dark Red', etc.